m-berggren/quiet-quest/README.md

 # QUIET QUEST

 The Quiet Quest system is a productivity tool consisting of two main components: a box device fitted with a microcontroller and sensors, and a desktop application for task management.
-The box device is used to store the user’s mobile phone while they perform “quests” that they have specified in the application.
+The box device is used to store the user’s mobile phone while they focus on their tasks, which we call Quests, that they have specified in the application.
 On approaching or opening the box during an ongoing quest, it will alert the user with audio and light signals as a reminder that they are on a Quiet Quest.

 This is the perfect project to try out for anyone who wants to learn about using microcontrollers, sensors and connectivity between hardware components and a software application.
 The project also makes use of a number of tools and concepts worth getting familiar with.